Guide to Opening a Dispensary in Rhode Island

 How Many Dispensary Licenses Will Rhode Island Issue?

-Rhode Island plans to issue 24 adult-use cannabis retail licenses to new applicants, with four licenses allocated per geographic zone.
+Rhode Island plans to issue 24 adult-use cannabis retail licenses to new applicants, with four licenses allocated per geographic zone across six zones.

 Geographic Zones for Rhode Island Dispensary Licenses